praekelt/seed-auth-api/docs/http_api.rst

 .. http:delete:: /teams/(int:team_id)/permissions/(int:permission_id)

     Remove a permission from a team.

+    Only users with team:admin permission for this team, or org:admin permission for this team's organization can remove permissions.

+    If the permission to be removed is of type team:admin, then the user must have team:admin for the team specified by object_id, or org:admin for the team's organization, with the team specified by the object_id.

+    If the permission to be removed is of type org:admin, then the user must have org:admin for the organization specified by object_id.

     :>json int id: the id of the team.
     :>json str url: The URL of the team.